charbul/spring-boot-rest-server/README.md

 This shows us that the application does nothing yet but has started successfully.

 Congratulations.
 We have created an application with one step which is the base for very easy development.

+Warning: I intentionally made a trap.
+The name of the project is false.
+It should be resttutorial with two "t"s.
+The reason I have done this is to make sure you understand how important it is to "refactor" code and not "rename" code.